l1h2/line_follower/README.md

 - **Logger**: Outputs debugging information via `USART` for monitoring and diagnostics.
 - **Timer**: Manages system time and provides helper functions for time-based operations.
 - **State Machine**: Implements a state machine for managing robot states and transitions.
+- **Bluetooth Communication**: Allows for remote control and monitoring of the robot's state via Bluetooth.

 ## Hardware Setup

-The robot uses 12 `IR` (infrared) sensors for position detection, where:
+The robot uses 12 `IR` (infrared `QRE1113`) sensors for position detection, where:

 - 1 extreme left sensor to detect curve markers.
 - 1 extreme right sensor to detect start/stop markers.